Tantalum: Oxides, nitrides, carbides, sulfides

-Tantalum pentoxide (Ta_{2}O_{5}) is the most important compound from the perspective of applications.
+Tantalum pentoxide (Ta2O5) is the most important compound from the perspective of applications.
 Oxides of tantalum in lower oxidation states are numerous, including many defect structures, and are lightly studied or poorly characterized.

-Tantalates, compounds containing [TaO_{4}]^{3−} or [TaO_{3}]^{−} are numerous.
-Lithium tantalate (LiTaO_{3}) adopts a perovskite structure.
-Lanthanum tantalate (LaTaO_{4}) contains isolated TaO_{4}^{3−} tetrahedra.
+Tantalates, compounds containing TaO_{4}(3−) or TaO_{3}− are numerous.
+Lithium tantalate (LiTaO3) adopts a perovskite structure.
+Lanthanum tantalate (LaTaO4) contains isolated TaO_{4}(3−) tetrahedra.

 As in the cases of other refractory metals, the hardest known compounds of tantalum are nitrides and carbides.
 Tantalum carbide, TaC, like the more commonly used tungsten carbide, is a hard ceramic that is used in cutting tools.
 Tantalum(III) nitride is used as a thin film insulator in some microelectronic fabrication processes.

-The best studied chalcogenide is Tantalum sulfide (TaS_{2}), a layered semiconductor, as seen for other transition metal dichalcogenides.
+The best studied chalcogenide is Tantalum sulfide (TaS2), a layered semiconductor, as seen for other transition metal dichalcogenides.
 A tantalum-tellurium alloy forms quasicrystals.

 Halides

 Tantalum halides span the oxidation states of +5, +4, and +3.
-Tantalum pentafluoride (TaF_{5}) is a white solid with a melting point of 97.0 °C. The anion [TaF_{7}]^{2-} is used for its separation from niobium.
-The chloride TaCl_{5}, which exists as a dimer, is the main reagent in synthesis of new Ta compounds.
+Tantalum pentafluoride (TaF5) is a white solid with a melting point of 97.0 °C. The anion TaF_{7}(2-) is used for its separation from niobium.
+The chloride link=tantalum(V) chloride|TaCl5, which exists as a dimer, is the main reagent in synthesis of new Ta compounds.
 It hydrolyzes readily to an oxychloride.
-The lower halides TaX_{4} and TaX_{3}, feature Ta-Ta bonds.
+The lower halides TaX4 and TaX3, feature Ta-Ta bonds.

 Organotantalum compounds

 Organotantalum compounds include pentamethyltantalum, mixed alkyltantalum chlorides, alkyltantalum hydrides, alkylidene complexes, as well as cyclopentadienyl derivatives of the same.
-Diverse salts and substituted derivatives are known for the hexacarbonyl [Ta(CO)_{6}]^{−} and related isocyanides.
+Diverse salts and substituted derivatives are known for the hexacarbonyl [Ta(CO)6]− and related isocyanides.